turingschool-examples/lightning-talks/README.md

 ### How-To

 1. Fork this repository
-2. Edit the `schedule-1610.md` file by inserting your name and topic into your preferred time slot.
+2. Edit the `schedule-1611.md` file by inserting your name and topic into your preferred time slot.
 For example:

 	```
-	Tuesday, December 3rd
+	Monday, February 6th
 	1. Penelope - History of Women in Tech
 	2.
 	3.